MacroConnections/replot-boxplot/README.md

 }
 ```

+### Outliers Customization
+Replot BoxPlots give you the choice in how to draw outliers.
+By default, outliers
+are calculated (as min - 1.5*IQR or max + 1.5*IQR), and drawn as points on the
+graph, separate from the main box and whiskers.

+If the user passes in a `showOutliersAsPoints` prop with a value of `false`, then
+the outliers will be drawn into the BoxPlot graph, not separate points.

 ### Dimensions
 Dimensions may be specified by passing in `width` and `height` props.
 The
 unit is pixels, and the BoxPlot defaults to 400 by 400 pixels.